DueWesternersProgramming/FLL-Music-Project/README.md

 for the controller is not required due to scaling, but scale up the display/timer screen to the size of your screen.

-If you want to build a fully-packaged executable file, run the *new command that's not ready yet ;)*.
+If you want to build a fully-packaged executable file, ensure you're in the base directory with the requirements.txt file and run `shiv --site-packages fll_presenter -e main:main -o fll_presenter.pyzw -r requirements.txt`.

 If any issues arise, please open an issue [here](https://github.com/DueWesternersProgramming/FLL-Music-Project/issues).